corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 * The time the flow persistence requests remained on Kafka, from the moment they were added by flows until they were received by the database worker (Kafka lag).

+The ledger persistence requests metrics measure the time taken to handle the ledger persistence requests.
+The membership persistence requests metrics measure the time taken to handle the membership persistence requests.

 Additionally, there are background processes occurring within the database worker, namely the reconciliations.
 The reconciliations are responsible for ensuring the alignment of Kafka compacted topics with the database (the database being the primary source of truth).
 The reconciliations run at regular intervals, loading in-memory database